Between strife and the pandemic: How has Kashmir been writing and publishing books?

 “The abnormal has long ago become the normal for us,” he said.

-Shivangi Mariam Raj is an academic publishing professional, translator, and independent.
+Shivangi Mariam Raj is an academic publishing professional, translator, and independent researcher.

 Majid Maqbool is an independent journalist and writer based in Kashmir.